 Complaints, doubts and attacks immediately followed the publication of Walpole's work.
 Although he was not the first to defend King Richard's historical reputation, Walpole already had a reputation of his own.
 He was an influential member of English Whig circles and son of a British Prime Minister.
 He also had already established a literary reputation for himself, having published the popular Gothic classic The Castle of Otranto only a few years earlier.
 It was likely Walpole's own literary fame which made his book more popular than earlier revisionist histories; the first 1200-book print run of the Historic Doubts sold out just over a day after it was released.
 With such a wide readership, however, the work was also far more open to criticism than earlier authors who had made similar arguments.
 Richard III's evil deeds were commonly accepted knowledge, not only to scholars but in the minds of the general public as well, as popularized by Shakespeare's tragedy Richard III, among other works.
-The persistence of Walpole's arguments throughout the book did not prevent controversy from erupting, in particular surrounding his choice of a particularly unusual source.
-He referenced Richard III's Coronation Roll in an effort to disprove the story that
+Walpole's scholarship was reasonably strong, but that did not prevent controversy from erupting, in particular surrounding his choice of a particularly unusual source.
+He referenced Richard III's Coronation Roll in an effort to disprove the story that Richard had murdered his nephews, but many detractors argued that his interpretation of the ordering of accounts in the Roll was purely based on conjecture.
+Many, including the celebrated English historian David Hume, also argued against his dismissal of the accounts of Thomas More and Francis Bacon, who were traditionally considered to be the main sources on the period.
+The controversy was such that two years after the book's publication Walpole resigned his Fellowship in the exclusive and prestigious Society of Antiquarians in frustration after a colleague there criticized his work particularly severely.

-8 Horace Walpole, Historic Doubts on the Life and Reign of King Richard III.
+&lt;sup>8 Horace Walpole, Historic Doubts on the Life and Reign of King Richard III.
 (London: Dodsley, 1768) 3

-9 Lewis S. Wilmarth, "Walpole's Portfolio for His Historic Doubts of the Life and Reign of Richard III" in Rescuing Horace Walpole.
+&lt;sup>9 Lewis S. Wilmarth, "Walpole's Portfolio for His Historic Doubts of the Life and Reign of Richard IIP" in Rescuing Horace Walpole.
 (New Haven: Yale University Press, 1978) 194